Composition of Total Aid and Nonfederal Loans over Time

 Notes & Sources

-NOTES: Nonfederal loans are included as an indication of the total amounts of education loans students and parents borrow.
+NOTES: Nonfederal loans are included to show the total education borrowing by students and parents.
 “Other Aid” includes Federal Work-Study (FWS) and federal education tax credits and deductions.
+Percentages may not sum to 100 because of rounding.

 SOURCE: Table 4.

-In 2016-17, the combination of federal tax credits and deductions and Federal Work-Study (FWS) constituted 9% of all student aid and nonfederal loans for undergraduate students and 3% for graduate students.
+- In 2017-18, the combination of federal tax credits and deductions and Federal Work-Study (FWS) made up 8% of all student aid and nonfederal loans for undergraduate students and 3% for graduate students.